eea/european.cache.registry/README-API.md

 /data_sync_log
 --------------

-Lists a data sync log which shows when the sync was ran
+Lists a data sync log which shows when the sync was ran, sorted in decrease order by execution_time

     [
       {